chanelym/recipeCollection-NodeJS-PostgreSQL/README.md

 # recipeCollection-NodeJS-PostgreSQL

-A simple NodeJS + PostegreSQL + Express.js Website for recipes registration.
-You can use the website https://www.tasteatlas.com/ to choose one or another.
+A simple NodeJS + PostegreSQL + Express.js website for recipes registration.
+You can use the website https://www.tasteatlas.com/ to choose one or another and add it at: https://worldmenu.herokuapp.com/

 The main focus was to concatenate the knowledge gained throughout Module 2, which introduced us to the Front-End development stack.